Nishikigi Tetsuya

 Nishikigi Tetsuya (錦木 徹也) is a Japanese professional sumo wrestler from Morioka.
 He made his debut in March 2006 and wrestles for Isenoumi stable.
-His highest rank has been Maegashira 2 and he has won championships at Jūryō and Makushita level.
+His highest rank has been komusubi and he has won championships at jūryō and makushita level.

 Early life and sumo experience

 Having met the former owner of the Isenoumi stable ex-sekiwake Fujinokawa, Kumagai heard about Yotsuguruma, a sumo wrestler before him who is also from Iwate prefecture and it inspired him to join sumo himself.
 He joined this stable after graduating from a local Morioka city junior high school.

 Nishikigi has extremely poor vision and always wears glasses when not practicing or competing, even wearing them for post-bout interviews.
 He has stated he is unable to see any fans in the crowd during tournaments which helps keep him from getting nervous.